Williamsport Native Has Hopes for NBA Draft

 Mom, Chanelle isn't the only one anxiously waiting to hear Alize’s name.
 It's part of the reason the community was invited to a meet and greet at Lose Park.

-For Alize the event is a way to give back the community and reach out to the next generation on and off the court.
+For Alize, the event is a way to give back the community and reach out to the next generation on and off the court.

 "If he can make it I can make it too."